 Find out more about the Northern Territory Government's Business Hardship Package and utility bill relief.

 Power and Water’s commitment to remote communities has not wavered, with our teams focused on providing essential services to these customers to ensure that they are not disadvantaged during this time.

-As the COVID-19 situation continues to develop, we will need to change the way we work.
+As the COVID-19 situation continues to evolve, we have changed the way we work.
 This means limiting all non-essential travel and planning for all eventualities.